Legoless/Alpha/README.md

 # Alpha

 Alpha is the next generation debugging tool for iOS applications.
-It started as an unofficial fork from FLEX (Flipboard Explorer), but continued to be actively developed.
+It started as an unofficial fork from FLEX (Flipboard Explorer), but continued to be actively developed and grow exponentionally.
 Many features were added on top of original FLEX:

 - Push Notification logging (independent of provider)
 - Console logging